 Looking through the guide there is plenty of scope for some coffee-based adventure.
 Of 140 coffee shops and roasters featured in the Northern section, I have visited just five of the Manchester based coffee shops.
 I have some exploring to do.

 Of course, there are plenty of good quality coffee shops not listed in the Independent Coffee Guide.
-My recent review of Foundation Coffee House, my favourite city centre coffee haunt, is an example of one such venue.
+My recent review of Foundation Coffee House, my favourite city centre coffee haunt, is an example of one notable venue.